Craftymatt2/Zeltux/readme.md

 ## Features & Info
 There is a large amount of information given in our [Wiki](https://github.com/Craftymatt2/UniversalDiscordBot/wiki) so we massively recommend you check that out to see features, modules and how things work.

+## Terms & Conditions
+Check out our [Ts&Cs Wiki Page](https://github.com/Craftymatt2/UniversalDiscordBot/wiki/Terms-and-Conditions) for info about our terms and licencing.